lucafrance/bike-traffic-munich/README.md

 ### Usage
 * To download the source csv: `python bike_data.py "d"`
 * To build the dataset: `python bike_data.py "b"`
-* To bot download the source csv and build the dataset: `python bike_data.py "db"`
+* To both download the source csv and build the dataset: `python bike_data.py "db"`
 * To upload a new version of the dataset on Kaggle: `kaggle datasets version -m "Updated dataset" -p "./dataset"`

 ### Links